SEKOIA-IO/documentation/docs/xdr/features/investigate/notebooks.md

 **Standalone Notebooks**

 * Independent notebooks for general use (threat hunting, custom reporting)
-* Accessible from the `Notebooks` menu
+* Accessible from the `Notebooks menu`

 **Context-linked Notebooks**

-* Attached to specific cases or alerts for incident response
+* Attached to specific `cases` or `alerts` for incident response
-* Directly accessible from the `Notebooks` tab within cases or alerts
+* Directly accessible from the `Notebooks tab` within cases or alerts
 * Provides centralized investigation context

 ## Creating and Managing Notebooks

 ### Creating a New Notebook
-1. Navigate to the Notebooks tab
+1. Navigate to the `Notebooks tab` within a case or an alert
 2. Click `New Notebook`
 3. Edit blank notebook or use an existing template

 ![notebook_blank](/assets/operation_center/notebook_case.png){: style="max-width:100%"}

 !!!
 Warning
-    In a multi-tenant environment, notebooks are created in the **parent** workspace by default.
+    In a **multi-tenant** environment, notebooks are created in the **parent** workspace by default.
 They are not visible to child tenants unless you explicitly share the notebook with them.

 ### Basic Features
 * Markdown syntax support